sahathat/Test_Java/README.md

 # Test_Java
-Test random dice of Java language
+Test of Java language

+This is dice